Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step-by-step.md

 The above tutorial explained:
 - Some PySpark concept
+- How to deploy a minimal application using the FIWARE PySpark Connector through docker
 - The architecture of the FIWARE PySpark Connector and how data flow into it
 - How to integrate a custom near-realtime algorithm with Orion trhough the FIWARE PySpark Connector